What if we don’t get enough money?

 As we have done in the past, we will give away 10% of whatever we receive.
 One basic principle of handling money is to give away the "first slice of the pie", to honour God's generosity and goodness to us by giving back to Him the first and best portion.
 This applies to STEPS too - the church should not just receive from others' generosity but be generous itself too.
 So, once we know what the pledges amount to we will give everyone an opportunity to help us decide how to give 10% of the total away.

-We usually give to Leeds-based charities and ministries which work with children, young people and families.
+We usually give to charities and ministries which work with children, young people and families and which are not directly part of Leeds Vineyard.
 An important result of doing this is that it will keep our focus on generosity and ministry, not on buildings.

 We also do this for our regular giving too, not just STEPS.
 Giving for everyone starts with an acknowledgement that everything we have has come from God in the first place.
 So if the church receives gifts we honour God by “tithing” 10% of that away to causes outside the Leeds Vineyard.
 Handling money is a spiritual matter and there is something about honouring God with giving that releases us to receive so much more than if we try and keep as much as we can.